ideascube/ansiblecube/README.md

  - Configure the system to use a new playbook for automatic update from GitHub
  - Install and configure : Nginx, dnsmasq, hostapd (wifi hostspot) and Ideascube

 ## Keep your system up to date !
-Now you have a basic ideascube system ready to work !
-Great The second part of this doc is going to show you how you can keep up to date your system where ever this one is.
+Now you have a basic ideascube system ready to work, great !

+The second part of this doc is going to show you how you can keep up to date your system where ever this one is.